 Before you can be officially licensed to work as a nurse you will be required to pass a test known as the NCLEX (National Council Licensure Examination).
 Though 56% of nursing graduates work in hospitals, others have found employment in schools, camps, home health care agencies, physician offices, nursing care facilities and the military.
 Here is a small sampling of the many areas of nursing you might consider:

-If your Designer has uniquely wired you with a “science bent” combined with a merciful heart, then what better way to serve others effectively and bring glory to Him than to pursue a career in the ever-vital field of nursing?
+If your Designer has uniquely wired you with a “science bent” combined with a merciful heart, then what better way to serve others effectively and bring glory to Him than to pursue Christian colleges with nursing programs?

 By Jennifer Bailey